abhiyanrai/Clone-Snapdeal/README.md

 -   Login and Signin
 -   Landing Page
--   Side bar for different categorise
+-   Side bar for different categories
--   Product page for different categorise
+-   Product page for different categories
 -   Detailed product preview page
--   Sort functions for Higher to Lower price,Lower to Higher price and Search bar for finding the product by it's name.
+-   Sort functions for Higher to Lower price,Lower to Higher price.
 -   Filters according to price range, brands, etc.
 -   Add to cart option for buying products and checking by giving address and payment details.